 Huffington Post contributor Nina Sankovitch observes, “Penny uses the history of old Canada to set up her characters, and illustrate their differing personalities and backgrounds.
 She then takes on huge themes—memory, guilt, hope, love, friendship—that are amplified but never overtaken by the murder mystery the quietly heroic and hugely kind Inspector Gamache must solve.”

 In 2017, Penny received the Order of Canada for her contributions to Canadian culture.
-Penny is also the recipient of a CWA Dagger Award, multiple Agatha Awards, and was a finalist for the Edgar Award for Best Novel.
+Penny is also the recipient of a CWA Dagger Award, multiple Agatha Awards, and she was a finalist for the Edgar Award for Best Novel, among other honors.